BensThoughts/next-mdx-filesystem/README.md

 #### DirectoryData
-When the route points to a directory and `returnType` is set to `array` `getPageData()` will return `DirectoryData<T>[]`, an array of data objects representing directories and the .mdx articles they hold.
+When the route points to a directory and `returnType` is set to `array` `getPageData()` will return `DirectoryData<T>[]`, an array of data objects representing directories and the .mdx files they hold.

-It is convenient for displaying a long list of all directories with links to the .mdx articles they hold.
+It is convenient for displaying a long list of all directories with links to the .mdx files they hold.
 You may want to use this return type on your main /blog route.

 When the `dirOption` `shallow` is `false` (which is default) the array will